theNewDynamic/aba-icc/src/_the-aba-icc-project/board-statement.md

 ---
-title: "Statement of the Board"
+title: "Statement from the Board of Advisors"
 layout: page
 category:
-Excerpt: "Statement of the Board on the International Criminal Court, US-ICC Relations, and the ABA-ICC Project"
+Excerpt: "Statement from the Board of Advisors on the International Criminal Court, US-ICC Relations, and the ABA-ICC Project"
 ---
 ## American Bar Association-International Criminal Court Project